gtk-rs/gtk4-rs/book/src/gobject_signals.md

 Similar to the generic way of accessing properties, the advantage of `connect_local` is that it also works with custom signals[^1].

 Let us see how we can create our own signals.
-Again, we do that by extending our `CustomButton`.
+Again we do that by extending our `CustomButton`.
 First we override the necessary methods in `ObjectImpl`.

 <span class="filename">Filename: listings/gobject_signals/3/custom_button/imp.rs</span>